MacareuxDigital/concretecms-backup-shell/README.md

-# concrete5 backup shell (legacy):
+# concrete5 backup shell:

-This is simple shell script to back up your concrete5.6.x site.
+This is simple shell script to back up your concrete5.7.x site.
 Since you're using GitHub, I assume you know what you're doing.
 This is the script that runs on your server.

 ## MIT LICENSE and NO GUARANTEE